Banner

 Modeling Engineering for Simulation of Complex Systems

-Lin Zhang, School of Automation Science and Electrical Engineering, Beihang University, China
+Lin Zhang, Beihang University, China

 Advances in Hybrid Simulation: Challenges and Research Opportunities from Philosophical, Conceptual and Technological Perspectives